Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/02-using-gmio/perf_profile_aie_gmio.md

         <img alt="AMD logo" src="https://raw.githubusercontent.com/Xilinx/Image-Collateral/main/xilinx-logo.png" width="30%">
       </picture>
       <h1>AMD Vitis™ AI Engine Tutorials</h1>
-      <a href="https://www.amd.com/en/products/software/adaptive-socs-and-fpgas/vitis.html">See Vitis™ Development Environment on amd.com</a>
+      <a href="https://www.amd.com/en/products/software/adaptive-socs-and-fpgas/vitis.html">See Vitis Development Environment on amd.com</a>
         </br>
-      <a href="https://www.amd.com/en/products/software/vitis-ai.html">See Vitis™ AI Development Environment on amd.com</a>
+      <a href="https://www.amd.com/en/products/software/vitis-ai.html">See Vitis AI Development Environment on amd.com</a>
     </td>
   </tr>
 </table>

 # AI Engine GMIO Performance Profile

-AI Engine tools support one-to-one mapping between GMIO ports and tile DMAs.
-It does not support mapping multiple GMIO ports to one tile DMA channel.
-There is a limit to the number of GMIO ports that can be supported for a given device.
-For example, the XCVC1902 device on the VCK190 board has 16 AI Engines to NoC master unit (NMU) in total.
-For each AI Engine to NMU, two MM2S and two S2MM channels are supported.
-Therefore, a maximum of 32 AI Engine GMIO inputs and 32 AI Engine GMIO outputs are supported.
-However, note that these numbers can be further limited by the existing hardware platform.
+AI Engine tools support one-to-one mapping between global memory input/output (GMIO) ports and tile direct memory access (DMA) units.
+They do not support mapping multiple GMIO ports to one tile DMA channel.
+Each device supports a limited number of GMIO ports.
+For example, the XCVC1902 device on the VCK190 board has 16 AI Engines connected to a network on chip (NoC) master unit (NMU).
+Each AI Engine to NMU supports two memory‑mapped to stream (MM2S) and two stream to memory‑mapped (S2MM) channels.
+Therefore, the maximum is 32 AI Engine GMIO inputs and 32 AI Engine GMIO outputs.
+Hardware platform constraints can further reduce these limits.

-In this example, four AI Engine GMIO inputs and four AI Engine GMIO outputs are utilized in the graph and the performance for the graph is profiled through various ways.
-You will learn about the usage of GMIO for data transfer in this tutorial.
+In this example, you use four AI Engine GMIO inputs and four AI Engine GMIO outputs in the graph.
+You profile the graph's performance using various methods.
+This tutorial teaches you how to use GMIO for data transfer.

 ## Design Introduction

 This design has a graph that has four AI Engine kernels.
 Each kernel has one input and one output.
-Thus, four AI Engine GMIO inputs and four AI Engine GMIO outputs are connected to the graph.
+Thus, four AI Engine GMIO inputs and four AI Engine GMIO outputs connect to the graph.

 Change the working directory to `perf_profile_aie_gmio`.
 Take a look at the graph code in `aie/graph.h`.